Bioprocessing innovations trends

 are rather common in supporting higher yields and better product quality, particularly as off-patent high-yield cell lines

 go off patent and become more widely available.

-Preclinical, clinical, and other precommercial manufacturing is dominated by single-use/disposable equipment Single-use
+Preclinical, clinical, and other precommercial manufacturing is dominated by single-use/disposable equipment.
+Single-use equipment

 sensors and sensors for new analytes.
-Also, manufacturing systems can now be modeled, which facilitates process and facilities
+Also, manufacturing systems can now be modelled, which facilitates process and facilities

 design and removes bottlenecks.

 Eric Langer is president of BioPlan Associates and a periodic contributor to Outsourcing Review. firstname.lastname@example.org

 1. BioPlan Associates, 9th Annual Report and Survey of Biopharmaceutical Manufacturers (Rockville, MD, April 2012).

 2. BioPlan Associates, Biopharmaceutical Expression Systems (Rockville, MD, 2008).